virgili0/Virgilio/content/purgatorio/define-the-scope-and-ask-questions/frame-the-problem.md

 For example, you can "make anonymous" a dataset of medical records (or X-ray images) by deleting the names and details of patients.

-If I want to train a bone fracture classifier, I don't need to know who the skeleton in question belongs to!
+If you want to train a bone fracture classifier, you don't need to know who the skeleton in question belongs to!
 (Or rather, it could be useful and additional information, but it is not essential).

 - **Can we achieve our goal with this data after cleaning and processing it?**